ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:

--   0 — The query will be display without table UUID.
+-   0 — The query will be displayed without table UUID.
--   1 — The query will be display with table UUID.
+-   1 — The query will be displayed with table UUID.

 Default value: `0`.